MarcusPindardBaden/SwivelStudiosFE/FunctionalReqs.md

 - Goes across all pages - done

 Footer:
-- Colour contrasts the theme used on body
+- Colour contrasts the theme used on body - done
-- Contains links to all main pages on sitemap
+- Contains links to all main pages on sitemap - done
 - Consistent across all pages

 Homepage: